 CFP: PSYCHOLOGY, CULTURE, AND RELIGION UNIT

-The deadline for proposals and participant forms to unit chairs is October 15, 2021.
+The deadline for submission is November 15, 2022.
 Proposals should be no more than 250 words.
 Presenters must be members in good standing of the American Academy of Religion and register for the conference prior to their presentation.
-Please submit abstracts to the attention of the section co-chairs, Hester Oberman (email@example.com), Kevin Whitesides, (firstname.lastname@example.org) and Casey Crosbie (email@example.com).
+Please submit abstracts to the attention of the section co-chairs, Kevin Whitesides (firstname.lastname@example.org) and Casey Crosbie (email@example.com).

 CFP: QUEER STUDIES IN RELIGION UNIT

-"Queerness and the body: the effects of Pandemic"
+"Queerness and the Civil Rights: Identity, Discourse, and the Role of Trauma"

-The 2022 Call for the Queer Caucus is centering on topics surrounding queerness and the body: the effects of the Pandemic.
-The call wants to ask questions like "How has the queer community experience the devastating and last effects that have arisen out of pandemics?"
-"What happens with the lost of queer geography?"
-This call also seeks papers that explore how the queer community has continued to find creative ways to maintain communities, connections, and support when their physical spaces, their livelihoods, and their health have been threathened.
+The call wants to ask questions like "How has the queer community experience the devastating and last effects that have arisen out of pandemics and destruction of civil rights?"
+"What happens with the lost of queer geography and identity?"
+This call also seeks papers that explore how the queer community has continued to find creative ways to maintain communities, connections, and support when their physical spaces, their livelihoods, and their health have been threatened.
 How do you find community, other queer bodies?
-The recent closure of gay bars has also taken a toll and what does this mean for the future?
-This call is open to papers that engage with the current COVID19 Pandemic as well as other pandemic throughout the course of history including the AIDS crisis.

 CFP: RELIGION, SCIENCE AND TECHNOLOGY UNIT